-The 74th World Science Fiction Convention, MidAmeriCon II, announced the winners of the 2016 Hugo Awards at a ceremony on the evening of Saturday, August 20, 2016.
-The ceremony was hosted by Toastmaster, Pat Cadigan, assisted by Jan Siegel.
-3,130 valid ballots were received and counted in the final ballot.
+The 75th World Science Fiction Convention announced the winners of the 2017 Hugo Awards at a ceremony on the evening of Friday, August 11, 2017 in Helsinki, Finland.
+The ceremony was hosted by Toastmistress Karen Lord

 BEST SHORT STORY